Banking litigation: investment and retail in London

 Other key lawyers:

-Receivers and managers of the Libyan Investment Authority
+Receivers and Managers (who are partners at BDO) of the Libyan Investment Authority

 Federal Insurance Deposit Corporation

 Quantum Global Group